tommasorigon/LSBP/Tutorial/tutorial.md

                           BS= ns(sequenceDDE,knots=attr(Basis,"knots"),Boundary.knots=attr(Basis,"Boundary.knots")))
 ```

-In the following chunks, it is reported the code necessary for obtaining the density function for the three algorithms, using the function `LSBP_density` of the `LSBP` package, which evaluates the density function of a logit stick-breaking model.
+In the following chunks it is reported the code necessary for obtaining the conditional density for the three algorithms, using the function `LSBP_density` of the `LSBP` package, which evaluates the conditional density of a logit stick-breaking model.

+For the Gibbs sampler, the conditional density is evaluated for different `GAD` values, for each MCMC replication.
 ```r
 # Posterior density - Gibbs sampling
 pred_Gibbs <- array(0,c(R,length(sequenceGAD),4))